composablesys/collabs/README.md

 If you don't set this, you'll need to run `npm run fix` in the top-level directory before committing and pushing your code to github.
 Otherwise, the CI will complain that the format is wrong.

+## Module support

+All packages that are libraries meant to be used in a browser compile to both ESM and CommonJS modules.
+This means that they should work both with bundlers like Webpack (permitting intelligent tree shaking) and Node.js.

+Although the ESM builds are .js files, they cannot be used directly in a browser; they require a bundler like Webpack.
+This is because TypeScript does not add .js file extensions to import statements, nor does it expand directory imports to include "/index.js".

 ## License

 Licensed under Apache 2.0.